mbdavid/LiteDB/src/content/docs/Data-Structure.md

 - `createDate` contains a `DateTime` value
 - `phones` contains an array of `String`

 LiteDB stores documents in collections.
 A collection is a group of related documents that have a set of shared indices.
-Collections are analogous to a table in relational databases.
+Collections are analogous to tables in relational databases.

 ### BSON

-LiteDB stores documents in the BSON (Binary JSON) data format.
+LiteDB stores documents using BSON (Binary JSON).
 BSON is a binary representation of JSON with additional type information.
 In the documents, the value of a field can be any of the BSON data types, including other documents, arrays, and arrays of documents.
 BSON is a fast and simple way to serialize documents in binary format.

 LiteDB uses only a subset of [BSON data types](http://bsonspec.org/spec.html).
 See all supported LiteDB BSON data types and .NET equivalents.